Fartomy/Unity-Learn-Pathways/README.md

 <img src="https://docs.unity3d.com/uploads/Main/AnalyticsBasicImportPackage.gif" align="center" height="250">

 ## Optimized Files
 These files are the files of the section in the **Next Steps** section of the Unity JPP course.
-I also added something in optimization context for Prototypes after Prototype 2.
+I will also added something in optimization context for Prototypes after Prototype 2.
 ### Variable Attributes
 Some Variable Attributes I use;
 - [[SerializeField]](https://docs.unity3d.com/ScriptReference/SerializeField.html)